-Education and qualifications: HND Civil Engineering
+Education and qualifications:

-Current job title: Highways Technician
+Highways Engineering Technician

-In my current role as a Highways Technician at Arup I am responsible for delivering innovative, cost effective and safe engineering solutions to meet our clients’ requirements.
 I liaise with clients and pull together scopes of work and budgets for them.
 I also play a role in developing and mentoring others within the team in preparation for their professional reviews.

 Juggling the demands of the client with the aspirations of the architect and the limitations of the budget.

-What do you most enjoy about your job?
+What do you find most enjoyable about your job?

 The experience I have gained from the different types of projects I am lucky to have been involved in.
 This experience has been of great benefit to my career.
 Also, working with the different people within Arup and being part of a great team makes me really enjoy my job.
 There is always someone who can help.
 If you love the work you do and the team you work with you’ll always want to give 100%.

 A few technicians at Arup were interested in becoming professionally registered so, with the help of an Arup training agreement, a timetable of dates and milestones was set prior to the ICE EngTech interview date.
 Bi-weekly lunchtime workshops were set up in order for us all to learn more about what was required, such as the correct writing style and what evidence was needed.
 This was done with help from other ICE members in our office.
 Closer to the time of the review date we each had a mock interview with senior members of staff, all good practice before the big day.

-How has achieving EngTech benefitted your career?
+In what ways has registration benefitted your career?

 Since gaining my EngTech status not only have I enjoyed a salary increase, but it has also given me a renewed drive to push my career forwards and show my employer my commitment to further developing my skills.
 Finally, being able to put EngTech on my CV and email signature does make me feel proud of my achievement and provides opportunities for career development that are unavailable without such a status.

 Don’t wait, just do it!
-The growing numbers of technicians making that next step to achieve EngTech means you don’t want to be left behind.
+The growing numbers of technicians making that next step to achieve registration means you don’t want to be left behind.
 It also means that there is plenty of support to help you along the journey.
 It doesn’t have to be taxing if you stay focused on the end goal.